'Ant-Man and the Wasp' caps off Marvel's blockbuster year

 "Ten years ago, no one outside the most dedicated of comic book readers knew who Groot, Thanos, or Captain Marvel were.
 The latter hasn't even appeared in a movie yet and she's already on her way to becoming a household name," Robbins said.

-Robbins said experts like Steven Spielberg have drawn parallels between Marvel and classic westerns, but that "to compare Marvel to anything else in the movie world is becoming more difficult with each passing year."
+Robbins said experts have drawn parallels between Marvel and classic westerns, but that "to compare Marvel to anything else in the movie world is becoming more difficult with each passing year."

 Next March, the studio will debut its first film with a female hero in the lead with "Captain Marvel," then it will wrap up the plotline to "Infinity War" with its fourth Avengers film in May.